Motivate your Team in Tough Times –

 A Guide to Pandemic Team Health

-COVID-19 has affected all our lives.
-It has significantly changed the team dynamic within our relationships, workplaces and communities.
+COVID-19 has affected all our lives making it more important than ever to motivate your team.
+Covid has significantly changed the team dynamic within our relationships, workplaces and communities.
 At times, it has felt like our sense of purpose and direction has been under attack, leaving us with challenging decisions and an unknown future.

-So how do we motivate teams in tough times?
+So how do you motivate your team in tough times?